 - Damage to the optic nerve.

-Once vitamin B12 deficiency has been diagnosed, the cause of the deficiency must be found.
-A test that measures the absorption of vitamin B12 (the Schilling test) is used to help detect the underlying cause.
+Once vitamin B12 deficiency has been diagnosed, a test that measures the absorption of vitamin B12 (the Schilling test) may be used to help detect possible underlying health conditions and treatment options.

 In most cases of vitamin B12 deficiency, intramuscular injections of vitamin B12 are given.
+These injections bypass barriers to absorption of vitamin B12 from food.
 To begin with, regular injections of 1000 micrograms are usually given every week for 4-6 weeks.
-This frequency allows the body’s physiology to start producing red cells normally.
+This frequency allows the body’s physiology to start producing red blood cells normally.
 It also allows the reserves that the liver normally holds to increase.

 It is recommended that vegans take vitamin B12 supplements or vitamin B12 enriched nutritional yeast.
 Oral iron supplements can be prescribed if an iron deficiency is also present.

-It is important to note that vitamin B12 supplements can be destroyed if taken within an hour of large amounts of vitamin C. Absorption can also be impaired by deficiencies in folic acid, iron or vitamin E. Use of nicotine or excessive alcohol can also deplete B12.
+It is important to note that vitamin B12 supplements can be destroyed if taken within an hour of large amounts of vitamin C. Absorption can also be reduced by deficiencies in folic acid, iron or vitamin E. Use of nicotine or excessive alcohol can also deplete vitamin B12 levels.

 Improved absorption of vitamin B12 occurs when it is taken with other B vitamins or calcium.
-Some medications may also cause an increased use or decreased absorption of vitamin B12 (eg corticosteroids, oral contraceptives, colchicine, proton pump inhibitors).
+Talk to your doctor about other possible interactions with medications you may use.